PureNimble/ISEP-LAPR2/docs/sprintC/US08/01.requirements-engineering/Readme.md

 **Output Data:**

+* List of existing Announcement Requests
-* List of existing task categories
+* List of existing Comissions
 * (In)Success of the operation

 ### 1.6.
 System Sequence Diagram (SSD)